Documentation / Graphite

 If you use a different web host for Graphite than your default host, you can change that with --graphite.webHost.
 If you don't use a specific web host, the default domain will be used.

 You can choose the namespace where sitespeed.io will publish the metrics.
 Default is sitespeed_io.default.
 Change it with --graphite.namespace.
-If you want all default dashboards to work, it need to be 2 steps and include a slug.
+If you want all default dashboards to work, it needs to be 2 steps and include a slug.

 If you want metrics from each iteration you can use --graphite.perIteration.
 Using this will give raw metrics that are not aggregated (min, max, median, mean).